r7b7/scalable-system-design/papers/redis.md

 **Experiment 1: Enable Adaptive Cluster Refresh**

-We can set the adaptive refresh properties in Lettuce Redis Client and instead of providing all six ip adresses of redis nodes just provide one.
+We can set the adaptive refresh properties in Lettuce Redis Client and instead of providing all six ip addresses of Redis nodes just provide one.

 Idea is, Lettuce would auto-discover the nodes that are part of the cluster and this way when master node goes down, we would not have to restart the server.